jvrana/pyblast2/README.md

 ## Status

-In alpha, but let me know if you are interested in this repo!
+In alpha, but let me know if you are interested in this repo.

 ## Usage